 Scrubs

-• You will need to purchase a Lakeland College VMA class scrub top in September from the bookstore.
+• You are required to purchase a Lakeland College VMA class scrub top in September from the bookstore.

 Textbooks